50 years of MEVA – Pioneer and trendsetter

 Quantum leaps and cost-killers

-Another market-transforming sensation came in 1982 with Mammut, the large-area, heavy-duty formwork with a full-surface fresh concrete load capacity of 97 kN/m².
+Another market-transforming sensation came in 1982 with Mammut, the large-area, heavy-duty formwork with a full-surface fresh concrete load capacity of 2,025 psf.
 MEVA set up branches inside and outside Germany.
 2000 saw the switch to alkus, the first completely wood-free all-plastic facing.
 By virtue of its durability, repairability and consistently high-quality concreting results, it marked a permanent advance over the swelling and shrinking plywood panels.

-More quantum leaps were achieved in formwork for single-sided tying through integration of the newly developed, patent-pending combi tie hole in the Mammut XT system with a full-surface fresh concrete load capacity of 100 kN/m² (2016) and in StarTec XT (2019).
-MEVA is the only manufacturer to offer this innovation for one-sided tying with taper tie that requires fewer components and no additional assembly work.
-Integrated into the frame, the combi tie hole is a real cost-killer, combining three tying methods in one system and significantly cutting the time needed for formwork operations.
+More quantum leaps were achieved in formwork for single-sided tying through integration of the newly developed, patent-pending combination tie hole in the Mammut XT system with a full-surface fresh concrete load capacity of 100 kN/m² (2,088 psf / 2016) and also in StarTec XT (2019).
+MEVA is the only manufacturer to offer this innovation for single-sided tying with taper ties that requires fewer components and no additional assembly work.
+Integrated into the frame, the combination tie hole is a real cost-killer, combining three tying methods in one system and significantly cutting the time needed for formwork operations.

 Innovations to improve safety, user-friendliness and cost-effectiveness are a common thread that runs through MEVA's history.
 "We develop products today that customers will need tomorrow," explains company founder Gerhard Dingler.
 "It's all about creating added value for the customer."
 Hundreds of references from around the world – from simple housebuilding, tunneling and bridge-building projects all the way to Dubai's Burj Khalifa, the world's tallest building – testify to MEVA's success in this regard.